KasperSkytte/tradezulu/README.md

 only software that can speak to a broker's MT5 server is MetaTrader itself.

 So TradeZulu runs MetaTrader.
-Each account gets a real terminal on a virtual display nobody ever looks at, logged in automatically, with an Expert Advisor inside it reporting every deal back over plain HTTP.
-One setting cannot be reached any other way — the terminal keeps its WebRequest allowlist encrypted in its own config — so the provisioner opens the Options dialog on that display, measures where it is, and clicks through it.
+Each account gets a real terminal on a virtual display, logged in automatically, with an Expert Advisor inside it reporting every deal back over plain HTTP.
+A provisioner handling all terminals opens the Options dialog on that display, measures where things are, and clicks through it.

 Clicking buttons on a screen nobody is watching is not elegant.
 It is made as honest as it can be: nothing counts as done because a click seemed to land, only because that account's Expert Advisor actually reached the server; a terminal that starts but never reports is restarted, then rebuilt, then given up on loudly rather than left looking healthy.
-You can watch the display yourself with `agent/tz-view.sh watch`.
+You can watch the display yourself with `agent/tz-view.sh watch` or through the app through a simple VNC window.

 MetaTrader runs on the host rather than in a container, which is also not for want of trying — [docs/metatrader.md](docs/metatrader.md) covers how the whole